sveinbjornt/FastDMG/README.md

 # FastDMG

+> "Replaces the system default DMG mounting application; is better in every way." - Some guy on the Internet

 <img src="fastdmg_icon.png" width="256" height="256" align="right" style="float: right; margin-left: 30px;">

 FastDMG is a macOS utility to quickly and efficiently mount `.dmg` and other disk images without any unneeded nonsense.
 It is a very fast and reliable replacement for Apple's hopelessly inefficient and annoying [DiskImageMounter](https://en.wikipedia.org/wiki/DiskImageMounter) app.
+And yes, that icon is a reference to After Dark's [Flying Toasters](https://en.wikipedia.org/wiki/After_Dark_(software)) screensaver on Classic MacOS.

 ## Features